-Remember the movie Erin Brockovich (2000), when Julia Roberts, playing the struggling single mother and future lawyer, discovers that the Pacific Gas & Electric Co. has been trying to buy land that was contaminated by hexavalent chromium, a deadly toxic that the company was improperly and illegally dumping, poisoning the residents in the area?
-"Well, um, seeing as how I have no brains or legal expertise," Brockovich says, "and Ed here was losing all faith in the system, am I right?"
+Remember the film Erin Brockovich (2000), when Julia Roberts, playing the struggling single mother and future lawyer, discovers that the Pacific Gas & Electric Co. has been trying to buy land that was contaminated by hexavalent chromium, a deadly toxic that the company was improperly and illegally dumping, poisoning the residents in the area?
+"Well, seeing as how I have no brains or legal expertise," Brockovich says, "and Ed here was losing all faith in the system, am I right?"
 Turns out she is, and that she's exposed a nasty little secret that's endangered the lives of numerous Americans.
 The film was based on real-life events.
 Now multiply that case and its complex deceptions umpteen times and you get a sense of why the book under review is so important.

 In Merchants of Doubt, Naomi Oreskes and Erik Conway's well-documented account of "How a Handful of Scientists Obscured the Truth on Issues from Tobacco Smoke to Global Warming," the degree to which discredited and false claims have been used to muddy broad consensus in science makes for extremely troubling reading.
 In their even-handed exposé, we learn how a few unscrupulous scientists managed to undermine the consistent findings of their colleagues.
 Oreskes and Conway, a science historian and journalist respectively, demonstrate that "doubt-mongering" has been used not to present both sides of a thorny issue or to insist on useful shades of gray, but rather to taint scientific findings and their representatives with claims that data have been rigged and thus can't be trusted.